dgroomes/kafka-playground/spring-multi-broker/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* [ ] Update the Kafka `server.properties` and start scripts to match the changes I made (2022-12-31) to those files in `utility-scripts`.
+* [x] DONE Update the Kafka `server.properties` and start scripts to match the changes I made (2022-12-31) to those files in `utility-scripts`.